wahengchang/gcloud-storage-api/README.md

 $ npm install --save gcloud-storage-api
 ```

-## Usage
-To get the projectId and key.json, it is needed to Visit the Google Developers Console.
-There is the instruction from gcloud: https://www.npmjs.com/package/gcloud
-- ##### Functions of this package:
+## Functions of this package:

 ```js
 googleAPI.uploadLocalFile(BUCKET_NAME, fileName, fileLocalPath)
 googleAPI.uploadBuffer(BUCKET_NAME, fileName, buffer)
 googleAPI.deleteStorageFile(url)
 ```

+## Usage
+To get the projectId and key.json, it is needed to Visit the Google Developers Console.
+There is the instruction from gcloud: https://www.npmjs.com/package/gcloud

 #### Initialization